 - $20 per month rebate for cell phone service (May-Dec)

 - 20 per month rebate for shipping services (May-Dec)

 During the conversation, I stated that Key should absolutely renew this year because of the temporary enhanced perks.
 However, having now more closely examined information she provided to us, it looks like her renewal will happen in December.
 This means that, with the exception of the $200 renewal offer, she can take full advantage of all of the enhanced perks even if she cancels at the end of the year (or in January).

-So, the question, really, is whether Key should renew at the end of this year for the one-time price of only $395 ($595 – $200, thanks to Amex’s one-time renewal rebate).
-We know that in 2021 she’ll fully use the $200 in airline fee credits and the $200 in Dell credits, but its doubtful that she values the Dell credits at anywhere near face value.
+So, the question, really, is whether Key should renew at the end of this year for the one-time price of only $395 (note that the annual fee at the time of writing this post was $595 and that offer has since expired).
+We know that in 2021 she’ll fully use the $200 in airline fee credits and the $200 in Dell credits (which were only up to $200 when we originally wrote this post, but now the benefit is up to $400 per year), but its doubtful that she values the Dell credits at anywhere near face value.
 So, let’s call it equivalent to $300 in rebates.
 Her net cost then to renew for 2021 would be $395 – $300 = $95.

 Key told us that she often uses the Business Platinum’s 35% airline bonus.
 Other than that, she didn’t mention using other perks.
 Still, for a net renewal cost of around $95, I think that it makes sense for Key to renew one more time.
 I don’t think I’d argue the same at the end of next year though.